Messi tees up victory as Barcelona cling on to fading title hopes - France 24

 The system worked well in the first half but Barca's problem of converting possession into chances remained and Valladolid grew in confidence late on.

+Defeat leaves Valladolid 14th but survival looks all-but secured, with seven points between them and the bottom three.

-Griezmann snatched at a finish inside the box before Vidal showed him how it was done.
+Griezmann snatched at an early finish inside the box before Vidal showed him how it was done.

 Valladolid's Kike Perez raced clear of Gerard Pique but lost his footing at the crucial moment before Messi weaved through but drove wide.